 If you don’t want RStudio Workbench to attempt to reestablish a license lease automatically, set the value to

 0 to disable retries.
 In this case you will need to manually restart RStudio Workbench in order to reestablish the lease.
 This can be useful if you often run more instances than you have keys for, and wish to have more control over which RStudio Workbench instances receive license leases from the limited pool on the license server.

 To validate that the license server has been successfully activated, run the

 activation-status command.
 This will report the version of the server as well as the license key and the number of available slots.

 $ sudo rsp-license-server activation-status

-If your server is activated but you’re still having trouble with floating licensing, you can tell the RStudio Server Pro License Server to emit more detailed logs.
+If your server is activated but you’re still having trouble with floating licensing, you can tell the RStudio Workbench License Server to emit more detailed logs.
 Change the log level to

 <log file="/var/log/rstudio-licensing.log" level="notification"/>

-Then, restart the license server, tail the licensing log, and start your RStudio Server instances.
+Then, restart the license server, tail the licensing log, and start your RStudio Workbench instances.

 $ sudo rsp-license-server restart $ tail -f /var/log/rstudio-licensing.log